Today, we are going to play with speaking Sensation. Yes, it’s a language. Yes, you will be able to speak it by the end of this post.

 Want to take it even deeper?

-Sign up for my newsletter and receive my free Owl Eyes ebook.
+Join the Tending the Sacred community and receive access to Dissolving Overwhelm with Owl, a mini e-course.
 It describes one of my favorite self-care techniques that just happens to be oh-so-very helpful when learning to notice and track sensations in your body.